OGN User Guide

 Links to relevant sections of the OGN Reference Guide are included throughout, where you can find the detailed syntax and semantics of all of the .ogn file elements.

 OmniGraph nodes are best written by creating a .ogn file with a text editor, with the core algorithm written in a companion C++ or Python file.
-There is also the Node Description Editor, a work in progress that will give you a user interface assist in populating your node description.

 This document walks through the basics for writing nodes, accessing attribute data, and explains how the nodes fit into the general ecosystem of the OmniGraph.
 To get a walkthrough of the node writing process by way of examples that build on each other, from the simplest to most complex node go to the Walkthrough Tutorial Nodes.
 This document will reference relevant tutorials when appropriate, but is intended to be more of a one-stop shop for all features of OmniGraph nodes.